For Those with Visual Impairments

 2. Contact us by phone at (904) 255-2665.

-3. Request a paper application be sent to you (or someone you know) in the mail.
+3. Request a paper application be sent in the mail.

 Books by Mail customers receive deliveries in our convenient, reusable nylon bags.
 When you're done, you put your items back into the same bag, flip the address card over, and give it to your postal carrier.
 Postage is paid both ways, so there's no cost to you.